NVIDIA/elements/projects/internals/BUILD.md

 This is an outline of the tooling that runs the Elements monorepo.
 This tooling powers a fully automated continuous deployment of multiple NPM/Artifactory packages as well as documentation.
 This configuration enables:

-- Building 10+ demos and libraries
+- Building 25+ demos and libraries
-- 700+ unit tests and performance lighthouse tests
+- 1000+ unit tests, visual regressions tets and performance lighthouse tests
-- Deployment/publishing of libraries and documentation
+- Automated deployment and publishing of libraries and documentation

-The **CI pipeline takes an average of [~5-10 minutes](https://github.com/NVIDIA/elements/-/pipelines/12762390)** from the moment a MR is merged to being deployed and available to end users.
+The **CI pipeline takes an average of [~10 minutes](https://github.com/NVIDIA/elements/-/pipelines/12762390)** from the moment a MR is merged to being deployed and available to end users.
 The average clone, install and build of the **CI pipeline locally takes about ~1-2 mins** on a Macbook M1.

 The local CI job is the same CI job run in the Gitlab Pipeline, this ensures that if it passes locally, there is a very high probability it will pass in CI without issue.